-These apple fritters are as delicious as they are easy!
+These golden brown apple fritters are as delicious as they are easy!
 No yeast and no deep frying!
 Just mix, stir and pan fry like your would do with pancakes!
-They are a snap to make!
+This easy apple fritters recipe is a snap to make!

 Serve these delicious fritters with homemade Chai Tea Latte!

 I love to spoil my kids a little bit now that they are staying home and making special breakfast is one of the ways to do it.
 Our favourite breakfast ideas usually include these European Style Cinnamon Buns, Russian Sweet Cheese Fritters ‘Syrniki” or Lemon Blueberry Muffins.
 And I am about to add another treat to our regular rotation.

 Old-fashioned apple fritters may sound fiddly to make at home but it’s not entirely true.
 I have found a way to avoid the fuss!
 My easy homemade apple fritters are made without yeast and are NOT deep fried.

 Yet they come out thick and fluffy, a truly scrumptious apple dessert or brunch treat.
 Crispy on the outside, soft and spongy on the inside, studded with fresh apple chunks and drizzled with sweet vanilla glaze!

 The fritter batter is not too different from a regular pancake.
 To avoid yeast I am using my favourite magic ingredient.
 My secret weapon.
 Kefir.